GASTRIC SLEEVE SURGERY PATIENT GUIDE 2018

-At Mexico Bariatric Center, we have seen weight loss occur quicker for gastric sleeve patients versus other bariatric procedures.
-Also, with all bariatric surgeries there are food intolerances that occur within patients.
-With gastric sleeve surgery, patients often see fewer food intolerances than other procedures.
+At Mexico Bariatric Center, we have seen weight loss occur quicker for sleeve patients versus other bariatric procedures.
+Also, with all bariatric surgeries, there are food intolerances that occur in patients.
+With VSG, patients often see fewer food intolerances than other procedures.
 While expected weight loss is up there with the top bariatric procedures, like gastric bypass and duodenal switch.
-The sleeve has a lower risk than bypass and duodenal switch, and is minimally invasive.
+The sleeve has a lower risk than bypass and duodenal switch and is minimally invasive.

 No, gastric sleeve surgery is not reversible.
 It involves removing up to 80% of the stomach, meaning the stomach will stay small, although it can slightly stretch over time.

-To qualify for gastric sleeve surgery at Mexico Bariatric Center, patients must have over a 30 BMI.
+To qualify for Vertical Sleeve Gastrectomy at Mexico Bariatric Center, patients must have over a 30 BMI.
 The only candidates under 30 BMI typically need one or more comorbidities or health concerns.
-Sleeve patients should have tried other weight loss methods, like diet, exercise,etc., although it is not required.
+Sleeve patients should have tried other weight loss methods, like diet, exercise, etc., although it is not required.

-Gastric sleeve surgery is affordable and inexpensive.
-At Mexico Bariatric Center, the gastric sleeve procedure starts at only $4,195, depending on the surgeon.
-In the United States and Canada, gastric sleeve can cost upwards of $20,000 to $30,000.
+In Mexico, the sleeve is affordable and inexpensive.
+At Mexico Bariatric Center, VSG procedure starts at only $4,195, depending on the surgeon.
+In the United States and Canada, it can cost upwards of $20,000 to $30,000.

 Obviously, with any surgery, there are risks and complications that can arise.
-Complications of gastric sleeve surgery include blood clots, gastritis (erosion or irritation in the stomach lining), vomiting, bowel blockage, and infection within lungs, kidney, or bladder.
-Some risks of gastric sleeve surgery include heart attack, stroke, and death, although rare.
+Sleeve complications include blood clots, gastritis (erosion or irritation in the stomach lining), vomiting, bowel blockage, and infection within lungs, kidney, or bladder.
+Some risks include heart attack, stroke, and death, although rare.

-Gastric sleeve surgery is very expensive in the United States unless insurance covers it.
-There are many insurance companies that cover gastric sleeve surgery, although the coverage can be tricky.
+VSG is very expensive in the United States unless insurance covers it.
+There are many insurance companies that cover weight loss surgery, although the coverage can be tricky.
 In fact, if patients have health-related problems that continue to be future problems, insurance companies are more likely to cover bariatric surgery.
 Most doctors or surgeons can communicate directly with your insurance company to determine if you are covered for bariatric surgery.
 Insurance coverage is typically a strict process, patients have to document and display:

 - Previous and recent weight loss effects